 The University of Colorado Denver is committed to innovation in philosophical research.
 We aspire to analyze and discuss the issues most meaningful to people today, and are always trying to draw as many people into philosophical discussion as we can.
 Whether it is through our department talks (open to the public, documented on video), our interdisciplinary conferences, our undergraduate Ethics Bowl teams, our undergraduate Philosophy Club, or our faculty's individual visits to local groups and organizations, you will find the University of Colorado Denver Philosophy Department reaching out to explore and analyze both new ideas and old ones we thought we always understood.

-Faculty resources for grants, travel support, etc. from outside the department:
+Faculty resources for grants, travel support, etc.:

 - The President’s Fund for the Humanities was established to preserve a balance in the University’s programs of education and research by giving special attention to the humanities.
 Proposals might include: seminars in humanistic studies; public programs in the humanities; innovative teaching in the humanities; or requests for lectures or exhibits by visiting scholars.
 The fund might also support projects that involve interdisciplinary teaching, increase the visibility of the humanities, emphasize humanistic values, or address special social problems in a humanistic context.
 Typically, the application period for these funds is in the Fall (September/October).